josh-flatt/cs350/Documents/Milestone-5/Code/Remaining-Features.md

 5. **Final Code Review and Quality Assurance**
    - Conduct a final code review to confirm that the refactoring and cleanup efforts meet quality standards.
    - Verify that the codebase is in a better state than before.

+### KAN-35

+Create Custom Logout/Change Password Screens

+1. **Design and Wireframing**
+   - Design the user interface for custom logout and change password screens.
+   - Create wireframes or sketches to plan the layout and visual elements.

+2. **Development of Logout Screen**
+   - Implement the custom logout screen, ensuring a user-friendly experience.
+   - Consider additional information or options to include on the logout screen.

+3. **Development of Change Password Screen**
+   - Implement the custom change password screen with a clear and intuitive layout.
+   - Include necessary form fields and instructions for password modification.

+4. **Testing and Validation**
+   - Test both the custom logout and change password screens.
+   - Verify that users can successfully log out and change their passwords.

+5. **User Experience Enhancement**
+   - Gather feedback from users about the custom screens.
+   - Make enhancements to improve the user experience and provide clear instructions.

+### KAN-36

+Create "403 Forbidden" Screen

+1. **Design and Wireframing**
+   - Design the user interface for the "403 Forbidden" screen.
+   - Plan the layout and content to inform users about restricted access.

+2. **Development of "403 Forbidden" Screen**
+   - Implement the "403 Forbidden" screen, clearly indicating that the user does not have permission to access a particular resource.
+   - Include any relevant information or actions, such as contacting support.

+3. **Testing and Validation**
+   - Test the "403 Forbidden" screen to ensure it displays correctly when users attempt unauthorized access.
+   - Verify that users understand the restriction and are guided appropriately.

+4. **User Experience Enhancement**
+   - Gather feedback on the "403 Forbidden" screen from users.
+   - Make enhancements to improve the clarity of the message and provide alternative actions.

+5. **Security Review and Final Validation**
+   - Review the security aspects of the "403 Forbidden" screen.
+   - Confirm that it effectively prevents unauthorized access and adheres to security best practices.